finngoss/hyperloom/README.md

 media with rhizomatic connective potential.
 E.g. hypertext of the WWW is text that can link to other text.
 I hope that Hyperloom can eventually support render the following file types: .wif, .tex, .html, .xml, .txt, .md, .qmd, .jpynb, .bib, .pdf, .docx, .png, .jpeg, .wav, .mov, .mp3, .mp4, and probably more to come...

 ## hyperlink
 More than a one-way blind jump into hyperspace, a Hyperloom hyperlink is an informative interface between hypermedia.
-HTML '<a>' anchor elements become fully realized hyperharbors: sites through which connected hypermedia can contextualize and mediate their relationships.
+HTML ``<a>`` anchor elements become fully realized hyperharbors: sites through which connected hypermedia can contextualize and mediate their relationships.
 Rather than adopting the one-to-one principle of HTML hyperlinks, Hyperloom hyperlinks are many-to-many and inherently bidirectional.
 A link therefore does not take a user from one node to another, it is the realization of connection that renders hypermedia as mutually addressable co-navigable.

 Hyperlinks themselves may contain text or other files, as well as metadata about the connection.